lowRISC/opentitan/doc/ug/github_notes.md

 CONFLICT (content): Merge conflict in util/build_docs.py Auto-merging util/diff_generated_util_output.py
 error: Failed to merge in the changes.
-Patch failed at 0001 [util][pystyle] Clean python style in single file tools Use 'git am --show-current-patch' to see the failed patch
+Patch failed at 0001 [util][pystyle] Clean Python style in single file tools Use 'git am --show-current-patch' to see the failed patch

 Resolve all conflicts manually, mark them as resolved with